What We Learned Migrating to React Server Components

 }

 Ravi was okay with this.
-Meera thought we should have gone further and kept a full API layer.
-I'm still not sure who's right.
-The lib/queries approach works for now, but I can see it getting messy as the app grows.
+Meera thought we should have kept a full API layer.
+Not sure who's right.
+The lib/queries approach works now but I can see it getting messy as the app grows.
 There's a version of this codebase six months from now where someone puts auth checks in a component instead of the query layer and we have a security hole.
-That's a process problem, not a technology problem, but the technology makes it easier to make the mistake.
+Technology made the mistake easier to make.
+Process has to catch it.

-There was also a cultural adjustment period.
-Our frontend devs were used to thinking of components as browser things.
-Effects, event handlers, DOM manipulation.
+Cultural adjustment period was real too.
+Frontend devs were used to components as browser things โ effects, event handlers, DOM manipulation.
 Now some components were basically controller functions that happened to return JSX.
-The mental model shift isn't small.
-Two people on the team said it clicked after about a week.
+Two people said it clicked after about a week.
 One person said it still felt wrong at the end of the migration.
-That person isn't wrong to feel that way โ the ergonomics are genuinely different from what React has been for a decade.
+That person isn't wrong.

-Next.js has aggressive caching defaults in the App Router. fetch calls in Server Components are cached by default.
-Route segments are statically rendered where possible.
-This is great for performance and initially confusing for development, because you change data in the database and the page doesn't update.
+Next.js caches aggressively in the App Router. fetch calls in Server Components are cached by default.
+Route segments get statically rendered where possible.
+Great for performance.
+Confusing for development โ change data in the database, page still shows old content.

-We hit this on day three.
-Someone updated a blog post in the CMS, the page still showed the old content, and we spent an hour thinking our database queries were broken before realizing the page was cached.
-The fix:
+Hit this on day three.
+Someone updated a blog post in the CMS.
+Page showed the old version.
+Spent an hour thinking our queries were broken before realizing the page was cached.

 // Force dynamic rendering for pages that need fresh data